Recent Searches

 The notifications part of Live Transcribe and Notifications lets you choose custom sounds, flashing lights, or vibration mode to alert you to stove timers, smoke alarms, baby monitors, sirens, and more.

-Rating and reviews from Google Play
+Rating on Google Play

-Doug, 5 stars
+3.8 out of 5 stars

 4. Talk to deaf for Android